Top Things to do in San Pedro, Belize

 - Humidity is real in Central America and can be intense.
 Stay hydrated.

 - Unless you are scuba diving or an avid snorkeler, I would not suggest snorkeling the Blue Hole National Park.
-According to local advice, you will see much more wildlife at Hol Chan Marine Reserve, and the excitement behind the Blue Hole is that scuba divers has a rare opportunity to dive so deep in unobscured waters.
+According to local advice, you will see much more wildlife at Hol Chan Marine Reserve, and the excitement behind the Blue Hole is that scuba divers have a rare opportunity to dive so deep into unobscured waters.

-- Rent a golf cart to get around; most hotels will be able to connect you with a company.
+- Rent a golf cart to get around.
+Since the island of San Pedro is longer than it is wide, it’s not convenient for cars to drive around.
+Most hotels will be able to connect you with a golf cart company.
 Prices are all very similar so going through your lodging is great because they will bring it right to you.

 Pin me for Later!